Digital Stimulation of the Bowel

 Drink plenty of water.
 Water helps to regulate the digestive system, keep stool soft and easier to pass, and helps prevent constipation and fecal impaction.
 It’s also important to avoid or moderate diuretic fluids such as caffeine and soda, as they dehydrate the body.

 Moving the body helps food and waste keep moving through the gastrointestinal tract.
 Range of motion and/or stretching exercises can help people with limited mobility.

 Maintaining a healthy diet has a significant impact on healthy bowel movements.
 Consume a daily, balanced diet that includes fruits, vegetables, whole grains, and other fiber-rich foods.
 Fiber helps to promote health for the entire digestive system and also boosts the immune system.

 Other foods can contribute to bowel problems such as constipation and diarrhea, so it’s important to moderate saturated fats, dairy, protein, and processed foods/snacks that are high in sugar, sodium, and/or fat.

 Time-consuming bowel management reduces the quality of life, independence, and comfort.
 A bowel management program doesn’t need to take hours, and you shouldn’t need to plan your day around emptying your bowel.

 Disclaimer: The material contained is for reference purposes only.
-Alliance Labs, LLC and Summit Pharmaceuticals do not assume responsibility for patient care.
+Quest products, LLC and Summit Pharmaceuticals do not assume responsibility for patient care.
 Consult a physician prior to use.
-Copyright 2021 Summit Pharmaceuticals and Alliance Labs, LLC.
+Copyright 2021 Summit Pharmaceuticals and Quest products, LLC.